tbang618/RustGuides/Rustlings/Rustlings2.md

 - There can only be *one mutable borrow* of an owned value at a time.
 - A borrower ends it borrowing the last time it is used in its scope.

-This exercise asks to rearrange the *lifetimes* of variables so there is only one mutable borrow of `x` at a time.
+This exercise asks to rearrange the *lifetimes* (last time a variable is used) of variables so there is only one mutable borrow of `x` at a time.

 ### 6. Function Signatures
 This exercise brings together the lessons of this section, but highlights that Rust, unlike C/C++, strictly differentiates between a value and a reference to that value.